Families and Children

 Providers and Pharmacies

 - Read the Provider and Pharmacy Directory to see a full list of health care providers (including specialists) in the PrimeWest Health network.

 - Use our online search feature to see if a specific provider is in the PrimeWest Health network.

 - Use our online search feature to see if a specific pharmacy is in the PrimeWest Health network.

 Prescription Drug Benefits

 - To see if specific prescription drugs are covered by PrimeWest Health Families and Children, see the List of Covered Drugs or use our online search feature.
+Our formulary is updated throughout the year.
+See Formulary Updates for the most recent changes.
 Note: If you have other insurance coverage, contact that insurance plan for information about its drug coverage.
 If you have Medicare, you must enroll in a Medicare Prescription Drug Plan (Part D) to get most of your prescription drug services.
 PrimeWest Health will not pay for any Part D eligible drugs when you have Medicare through another plan.

 - To see if your drug is considered a specialty drug, see our Specialty Drug List.
 You must use MedImpact Direct Specialty network to fill specialty drug prescriptions.
-If you or your provider have questions, call 1-855-873-8739 (toll free; TTY 711).
+If you or your provider have questions, call 1-855-873-8739 (TTY 711).
+The call is free.

 - To see if any of your over-the-counter drugs are covered by PrimeWest Health Families and Children, use our online search feature.
 The items included there are covered when you have a prescription from your health care provider or pharmacist.